- Car Rentals

-At a distance of 16 Kms from Kollam Railway Station, Paravur is a beautiful place with the combination of Sea, Lakes, Rivers, Backwaters and vast green fields.
-This is one of the most beautiful places in Kerala and also a popular place for houseboat trip in Kerala backwaters.
+At a distance of 16 km from Kollam, Paravur is a beautiful place with a combination of Sea, Lakes, Rivers, Backwaters, and vast green fields.
+This is one of the fabulous places in Kerala and among the must-include places in Kollam tour packages.

 At a distance of about 26 km from Kollam, Janardhana Swamy Temple is located in Varkala, which is a coastal town on the banks of Arabian Sea.

 Situated on top of a small hillock near Papanasam Beach, this temple is believed to be 2000 years old.
 The temple is dedicated to Lord Vishnu and Hanuman and it is important for 'Pithrutharpanam'.
 The temple was maintained by the Pandya Kings.

 Only Hindus are allowed inside the inner sanctum of the temple.
 Photography is not allowed inside.